paolozilviano/ADM-HW2/Command line question/README.md

 see in the screenshot file (*command_line_screenshot.png*).

-The first rudimentary code is **commandline_original.bat** and it is the one that was initially working, then we asked ChatGPT to help us writing a more "robust" code as asked in the exercise and it comes out that 3 lines of code were sufficient to run the code succesfully.
+The first rudimentary code is **commandline_original.bat** and it is the one that was initially working, then we asked ChatGPT to help us writing a more "robust" code as demanded in the exercise and it comes out that 3 lines of code were sufficient to run the code succesfully.
 This code is provided in the **commandline_LLM.bat** file.